ibm-cloud-docs/speech-to-text/language-create.md

 Once you create your custom language model, the next step is to add domain-specific data to the model.
 The recommended means of populating a custom model is to add one or more corpora.
 A corpus is a plain text file that ideally contains sample sentences from your domain.

+-   *For custom models that are based on large speech models,* the service parses and extracts word sequences from one or multiple corpora files.
+The characters help the service learn and predict character sequences from audio.
+For more information about using corpora with custom models that are based on large speech models, see [Working with corpora for large speech models and next-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords-ng#workingCorpora-ng).

 -   *For custom models that are based on previous-generation models,* the service parses a corpus file and extracts any words that are not in its base vocabulary.
 Such words are referred to out-of-vocabulary (OOV) words.
 For more information about using corpora with custom models that are based on previous-generation models, see [Working with corpora for previous-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords#workingCorpora).
 -   *For custom models that are based on next-generation models,* the service parses and extracts character sequences from a corpus file.
 The characters help the service learn and predict character sequences from audio.
-For more information about using corpora with custom models that are based on next-generation models, see [Working with corpora for next-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords-ng#workingCorpora-ng).
+For more information about using corpora with custom models that are based on next-generation models, see [Working with corpora for large speech models and next-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords-ng#workingCorpora-ng).

 By providing sentences that include domain-specific words, corpora allow the service to learn the words and character sequences in context.
 You can also augment and modify a model's words individually.
 Training a model only on individual words as opposed to words added from corpora is more time-consuming and can produce less effective results.
 {: tip}